hangyulyi/hyve/README.md

 or you can add a new word to your .json file in the terminal.

 In order to exit an option, you will want to type `back` to go back to the main menu.

+### TODO:
+- Create a frontend to make it easier to access
+- Update backend to update realtime with new data